JonSanchez1/2021FALL-GAMETESTING2338/assignment_1/game_review_two.md

 In sandbox, you're basically free roaming creating what you desire.
 You can mess around with a plethora of scenarios here.
 You're able to build, create almost anything you can think of when it comes to amusement parks.
 Whether you want to build a water park, Roller coaster park, or even a zoo park, the possibilites are endless!
 You can also set up different types of scenery, maybe you want something during the day or during the night, or you can even create you're own scenery.

 In career mode, you have one objective and it is to make enough funds in a given time frame.
 The good thing is you mess up or something, you have unlimited tries, you can reset whenever.
-Here in career mode, you're basically tacking on different scenarios as the difficulty increases
+Here in career mode, you're basically tacking on different scenarios as the difficulty increases each time.
+So now you have to work with a budget and earn enough funds in a given time frame.
+You might think it may seem easy but with every new ride or building you build, you're using your funds for that.
+So you really have to be careful how you spend your money, and if a ride breaks down, that of course cost money to fix it.

-Organization XIII wants to destroy and take over Kingdom Hearts so the good side, being the seven guardians of light, must work together to stop them in their tracks.
-Throughout the whole franchise, its been leading up to this game where they were finally able to gather the 13 darknesses to take over kingdom hearts.
-As for the good side, they were able to finally achieve the seven gurdians of light as well, even though it was unbalanced, light always win!
-It's taken years for this keyblade war to happen but it must be stopped at all cost.
-As they once said, "on that land shall darkness prevail and light expire, the keyblade war will commence" but what they don't know is there is more than meets the eye.
+This roller coaster game is pretty enjoyable if you like the creative aspect.
+If you're creative or know how to work with budgets, this game is for you!
+There is a ton of things that you're able to accomplish.
+You can full on build a whole amusement park if you wanted to, or maybe you want to experiment with opening your own park some day.
+This would be a good learning experience if one day you wanted to have that.

 ## Final Thoughts